 To cram more chickens into small spaces, poultry farms use vertical battery cages.
 The wire bottoms don’t give layer hens a comfortable place to roost or stand.
 Furthermore, there’s no way for the animals to escape in the event of a fire or other disaster.

 Feces Fall to Lower Cages Causing Problems

 Since battery cages have wire bottoms, feces fall from the top cages into the bottom cages.
 This is particularly harmful to the layer hens on the bottom of the stack, but feces and urine can also get caught in the feathers of the chickens directly below.
 Bacteria grows and causes disease.

 There’s no reason for poultry farming operations to keep male chicks in a layer hen operation.
 Since males can’t lay eggs, they’re slaughtered immediately after birth.
 They aren’t suitable as broiler hens because they haven’t been genetically selected for meat harvesting.

 The wholesale destruction of millions of male chicks often involves gassing, boiling, or even grinding.
 These animals aren’t granted a humane death, and their birth becomes entirely useless.

 Many poultry farming operations use lighting manipulation to encourage laying hens to produce more eggs even when they would naturally not do so.
 By manipulating light in the battery cages, the chickens are “tricked” into thinking that it’s laying season even when it’s not.
 Instead of just laying eggs in spring and summer, these chickens will continue to lay in autumn and winter, as well, which stresses their bodies.

-Put on Starvation Diet
+Chickens Are Put on Starvation Diet